 Prepare Early

-To make your dietary adjustments easier, you can also start adding low-fiber and liquid foods to your meal plan two or three days ahead of schedule.
+- Start adding low-fiber and liquid foods to your meal plan 2-3 days ahead of schedule.
 This should make it easier to adhere to the new diet.

 Clarify Laxative Instructions

-Laxatives are just as important as diet to clean your colon.
+Laxatives are just as important as diet to clean your colon (a.k.a. colonoscopy prep drink).
 The timing and dosage of the prescribed laxatives can be easily mixed up, though.
 Therefore, ensure you fully understand the instructions for using these drugs.
 Once again, communicate with your care team if you have questions.

 Monitor Bowel Movements